lter/im-manual/site-personnel.md

 ## Making individual updates

 Sometimes, it's important to add an individual to your site right away.
-To add key personnel to your site between major updates, log in to LTERHub and [create a case](https://lternetwork.force.com/lterhub/s/contactsupport) with their name, role, and email address.
-The LNO will create a contact and a user for them and trigger a message to log in and fill in other key information.
+To add key personnel to your site between major updates, [log in to LTERHub](https://lternetwork.force.com/lterhub/s/login/) and choose the teal-colored <Start a Support Case> button.
+Include the new user's name, role, and email address.
+The LNO will create a contact and a user for them and trigger a message for them to log in and fill in other key information.

-Once a user is created and they have logged in, they are able to update their own information, including email (which automatically updates the login email within 24 hours), site and institutional affiliations, ORCID, social media accounts, and research interests.
+Once a user is created and they have logged in, they are able to update their own information from their user profile in the top right corner.
+User-editable information includes email (which automatically updates the login email within 24 hours), site and institutional affiliations, ORCID, social media accounts, and research interests.
 They can also join discussion groups and update committee memberships.

+If information needs to be updated that is not user-editable (or a user is unwilling to edit their own information), start a support case, as above, and describe the needed change(s).

 ## Making bulk updates **(new January 12, 2022)**

 Usually, there are a few times a year when many people need to be added at once.
 Edits to LTER site personnel can now be made directly in [the LTERHub-ex-im google sheets document](https://docs.google.com/spreadsheets/d/1TSmzt-Cg2xIKlJ3uin8EoMclACThkPiWqwroG3JoPdQ/edit#gid=293749749).
 Lead site information managers for each site have read access to the file, but edit permissions will be granted on a sheet-by-sheet basis to only one individual per site.

+*Note that Google sheets, unlike Excel sheets or csv files, save data continuously as it is entered.*

 ### Overall workflow ###
 -  The LTERHub-ex-im file automatically creates a backup and downloads current information from the LTERHub **on the 15th of each month**.
 Each site has its own tab in the spreadsheet.
 Before you plan to make edits, please identify one editor per site and request file edit access for them by logging into the LTERHub and [creating a case](https://lternetwork.force.com/lterhub/s/contactsupport).
 Your sheet will be refreshed at the same time edit access is granted.